 From an engineering perspective, a big reason for trailer axle choice is in the loading — from two perspectives.

-First, when we examine the trailer frame as shown in these images, loading on the trailer frame is quite different for a torsion axle as compared to a leaf spring style.
-See below for much more information.
+First, when we examine the trailer frame in the area where the axle mounts, loading on the trailer frame is quite different for a torsion axle as compared to a leaf spring style.
+See below.

-Second, when using multiple axles, torsions don’t “load share”.
-That means, as you go over a bump, the wheel up on the bump can end up carrying nearly all the weight, with the other axle(s) carrying almost none.
-It’s only a short time of overload, but it can be severe — and if fully loaded, it can actually pop tires!
-Read more about multiple axles in a coming post.
+Second, for multiple axles, torsions don’t “load share”.
+That means, as you go over a bump, the wheel on the bump can end up carrying much more weight than the others.
+It’s only a short time overload, but perhaps severe — and if the trailer has a full load, it can actually pop tires!
+Read more about loads on multiple axles.

 Engineering FEA (Finite Element Analysis)